This is understandable, given its large presence within Australia and its close relationship with Velocity Frequent Flyer.

 How do I earn Royal Orchid Plus miles?

 There are a few ways to earn Royal Orchid Plus miles from Australia, including through banking, air and hotel partners.
 Do note that miles usually have a hard expiry of 3 years after being earned.

 Whilst there is no dedicated Thai Airways card in Australia, Royal Orchid Plus miles can be earned through a number of schemes that count it as a transfer partner, including:

-- Citi Prestige Visa
+- Citi Prestige Mastercard

 - Diners Club

 You could earn Royal Orchid Plus miles by adding your membership number to the booking on Thai Airways and partner airline flights, including those of United, Singapore Airlines and more.

 Make sure to compare the potential earn rate through Thai Airways against other Star Alliance programs, as some programs could offer you more miles for the same flight than others.

 Transfer Marriott Bonvoy points

 Marriott Bonvoy points can be easily picked up through regular buy miles promotions or by transferring from American Express Membership Rewards.